Ken Lucas (American football): 2007

-Lucas was signed by the Panthers prior to the 2005 NFL season as an unrestricted free agent.
-He started fifteen games in his first season with the Panthers, and once more closed the season with six interceptions.
-Lucas would continue his superb work in the playoffs, recording two interceptions in three games, although he ended that season with a loss in the NFC Championship against his old team, the eventual 2005 NFC Champion Seattle Seahawks.
+2008

 During training camp for the 2008 season, Lucas was involved in an altercation with Panthers star receiver Steve Smith.
 Smith blackened Lucas' eye and broke his nose during the scuffle.
 Ken Lucas was praised by numerous people for forgiving Smith completely.

-Lucas was released by the Panthers on March 11, 2009 to clear about $2.3 million in salary cap space.
+On March 11, 2009, the Panthers released Lucas to clear about $2.3 million in salary cap space.

-Second stint with Seahawks
+Seattle Seahawks (second stint)

 After four seasons in Carolina, Lucas re-signed with the Seattle Seahawks on April 27, 2009.